aalto-intelligent-robotics/uncertain_turtlebot_navigation/README.md

     `uncertainty:={laplace|gaussian|mcdropout}` to select the uncertainty map to be used.

-* Now you can either plan setting navigation goals through rviz or by executing a set of sample navigation goals by using:
+* Now you can either plan by setting navigation goals through rviz or by executing a set of sample navigation goals by using:

   `roslaunch uncertain_turtlebot_navigation execute_navigation_goals.launch`